The game interface.

-Some of our customers: Toulouse School of Economics, HEC Paris Executive MBA, Paris Dauphine University, AgroParisTech, Toulouse Business School, ENAC, IMT Atlantique, ENSAI, Mines-Albi, MOOC "Manage Your Prices", University Rennes 1, Ecole des Ponts ParisTech, Purpan, Master EDDEE, Ecole Polytechnique...
+Some of our customers: Toulouse School of Economics, HEC Paris Executive MBA, Paris Dauphine University, AgroParisTech, University of Lille, Sciences Po, Toulouse Business School, ENAC, IMT Atlantique, ENSAI, Mines-Albi, MOOC "Manage Your Prices", University Rennes 1, Ecole des Ponts ParisTech, Purpan, Master EDDEE, Ecole Polytechnique...

 With the carbon game, players understand through practice, the major issues of CO2 emissions economics.

 Theoretic debriefing phases regularly occur during the game, to help players apply economic analysis tools to decision making.